 BYD ATTO 3 Charging Slowly?
 LFP Cold Tips Inside

 Your BYD ATTO 3 is charging much slower than the 89kW you expected.
-The ATTO 3 uses an LFP battery, which is great for longevity and safe to charge to 100% daily, but LFP is significantly more sensitive to cold temperatures than NMC chemistry.
+The ATTO 3 uses an LFP battery, which is great for longevity and can generally be charged to 100% according to the manufacturer, but LFP is significantly more sensitive to cold temperatures than NMC chemistry.
 Without preconditioning, cold weather hits especially hard.
 Here is what is going on and what you can do.

 Quick Diagnosis